 Love the satisfying crunch of fried foods?
 Tempura Day, celebrated annually on January 7, was created just for you.
-Although synonymous with Japan, the battered, fried delicacy originated in Portugal.
+The battered, fried delicacy originated in Portugal, although it is synonymous with Japan.

 Preparation is quick and easy.
 Food is dipped into a thin batter, coated with breadcrumbs and plunged into hot oil.
 The result is a light golden nugget of crispiness that is typically served with mirin, dashi and soy sauce.